awsdocs/aws-step-functions-developer-guide/doc_source/input-output-example.md

 Any state other than a `Fail` state can include `InputPath`, `ResultPath` or `OutputPath`\.
 These allow you to use a path to filter the JSON as it moves through your workflow\.

-For example, start with the AWS Lambda function and state machine described in the [Creating a Lambda State Machine](tutorial-creating-lambda-state-machine.md) tutorial\.
+For example, start with the AWS Lambda function and state machine described in the [Creating a Step Functions State Machine That Uses Lambda](tutorial-creating-lambda-state-machine.md) tutorial\.
 Modify the state machine so that it includes the following `InputPath`, `ResultPath`, and `OutputPath`\.

 ```
 {